dapr/proposals/20240517-R-http-metrics-path-matching.md

 The caveat with low cardinality is that it dropped paths since they were one of the sources for the high cardinality.
 While this is a reasonable approach, it leads in the loss of important data needed for monitoring, performance analysis, and troubleshooting.
 To address this, we opened [#7719](https://github.com/dapr/dapr/issues/7719).

-This proposal introduces an opt-in API that allows users to define the paths that matter the most, effectively normalizing metrics without relying on regex's, which are known to be CPU-intensive.
+This proposal introduces an opt-in API that allows users to define the paths that matter the most, effectively adding matched paths to metrics without relying on regex's, which are known to be CPU-intensive.

-With this API, users will be able to configure path normalization through a simple interface, providing the paths they care about and tailoring metrics to their specific requirements without compromising memory and security issues.
+With this API, users will be able to configure path matching through a simple interface, providing the paths they care about and tailoring metrics to their specific requirements without compromising memory and security issues.

 ## Related Items